 - They require facilitators who are solution driven and can independently manage the learning experience.
 If you facilitate at this company and have a disciplinary issue with learners, you will most likely be met with a blank stare when asking for advice.

 - These companies often brush the QMS aside as it was developed by a consultant and is often generic, not customised.
 You must ask for a copy and follow it.

 - Emphasise the fact that you are a learning manager – not just a facilitator, and that you manage your learners throughout the process, not just in the training room.
-You can do this by offering email support in order to keep it time and cost effective.
+You can do this by offering email support in order to keep its time and cost-effective.
 See yourself as a smaller organisation within a larger commercial vehicle.

 Don’t be managed – Manage.

 - Befriend your SETA.
 Find an expert reason to go in and meet with them.